Minneapolis approves cuts to police budget, not staffing

 “We all share a deep and abiding reverence for the role our local government plays in service of the people of our city,” Frey said.
 “And today, there are good reasons to be optimistic about the future in Minneapolis.”

-The City Council had initially approved a proposal to cut the city’s authorized police force to 750 officers, down from the current 888, beginning in 2022.
+City Council members had initially approved a proposal to cut the city’s authorized police force to 750 officers, down from the current 888, beginning in 2022.
 But they changed course late Wednesday after the mayor called the move “irresponsible.”
 The council voted 7-6 on Wednesday to keep the cap at 888.

 “Tonight the City Council passed a budget that represents a compromise, and also a big step forward into a more compassionate and effective public safety future,” said City Council member Steve Fletcher, co-author of the proposal to lower the cap on staffing.
 He said the City Council has more work to do and “we cannot afford to remain stuck in the past any longer.”